 - Do not take things personally

-- Do not be your child’s friend, be his or her parent
+- Do not be your child’s friend, be their parent

-Treatment for oppositional defiant disorder centers on decreasing or eliminating as many behavioral problems as necessary and changing the child’s long-term developmental course.
-In many cases, the most beneficial way of addressing all of these treatment factors at one time is to place a child in a residential treatment program that will not only ensure his or her safety, but will also be able to address the specific symptoms your child is experiencing.
-Proper treatment provided by mental health professionals can help teach children and adolescents the skills needed to be successful with their recovery.
+Treatment for oppositional defiant disorder at our treatment facility in Mississippi focuses on decreasing or eliminating as many behavioral problems as necessary and changing the child’s long-term developmental course.
+In many cases, the most beneficial way of addressing all of these treatment factors at one time is to place a child in a residential treatment facility that will not only ensure tjeor safety, but will also be able to address the specific symptoms your child is experiencing.
+Proper treatment provided by mental health professionals at our ODD treatment center can help teach children and adolescents the skills needed to be successful with their recovery.

-At Millcreek Behavioral Health, we strive to offer excellent customer service and we pride ourselves in our quick response to inquiries and referrals.
-Our admissions staff works diligently to ensure that a smooth and timely transition into our care is offered for all potential patients.
-Once children have been admitted into our psychiatric residential treatment program, they will partake in a number of therapeutic interventions while simultaneously enhancing and building upon the strengths they already possess.
+At our ODD treatment facility in Mississippi, we strive to offer excellent customer service and we pride ourselves in our quick response to inquiries and referrals.
+Our center’s admissions staff works diligently to ensure that a smooth and timely transition into our care is offered for all potential patients.
+Once children have been admitted into our psychiatric residential treatment facility, they will partake in a number of therapeutic interventions while simultaneously enhancing and building upon the strengths they already possess.
 Here at Millcreek, we use a cognitive behavioral approach to therapy in our programs, which ensures that maladaptive thinking patterns are changed and positive behaviors are reinforced.
-Additionally, research-based journaling is utilized throughout individual and group therapies, which assists patients as they find success along their own treatment path.
-Furthermore, in order to meet the specific needs of each child’s personalized struggles we ensure to individualize each treatment program.
+Additionally, research-based journaling is utilized throughout individual and group therapies, which assists patients as they find success along their own ODD treatment path.
+Furthermore, in order to meet the specific needs of each child’s or adolescent’s personalized struggles we ensure to individualize each treatment program.

-We are proud to offer a positive-reinforcement based approach to care, guiding patients as they work through a Phase System throughout the course of treatment.
+We are proud to offer a positive-reinforcement based approach to care, guiding patients as they work through a Phase System throughout the course of treatment for their ODD.
 This Phase System includes four distinct phases including: Exploration, Knowledge, Motivation, and Achievement.
-Additionally, it is accompanied by identified safety levels that rewards children on their progress through treatment.
+Additionally, it is accompanied by identified safety levels that rewards children or adolescents on their progress through treatment.
 Progress is then acknowledged through each patient’s journaling and includes helping children identify triggers that lead to their behaviors, as well as helping them recognize the importance of accepting the consequences of their behaviors.

-We incorporate the following therapeutic interventions into the comprehensive care provided to each patient:
+We incorporate the following therapeutic interventions into the comprehensive care at our ODD treatment facility provided to each patient:

-Individual therapy: Individual therapy sessions are provided so that children can meet one-on-one with their therapists in order to track treatment progress, discuss any concerns or challenges they are facing, and to work on individual skill-building.
+Individual therapy: Individual therapy sessions are provided at Millcreek, a treatment center in Mississippi, so that children can meet one-on-one with their therapists in order to track ODD treatment progress, discuss any concerns or challenges they are facing, and to work on individual skill-building.
 These sessions occur at a minimum of once each week, but most patients benefit from additional sessions, as determined based on need or when requested.

 Group therapy: Group therapy sessions occur at least three times per week, but are typically held more often.
 All group sessions are individualized based on the needs of the children present, but common topics of discussion include anger management, coping skills, relationships, independent living skills, trauma, and patient/student rights.